wu-hongjun/AnimKit/README.md

 * This project is issued under the [MIT License](https://opensource.org/licenses/MIT) provided as-is, can potentially brick your machine, and may break your warranty.
 I am not responsible for any damage that is caused by you using anything in this Repo.

 ## Tools
-* PraiseCody: The man, the legend.
-Click to receive blessings.

-* Playblast+: Provide functionality in playblasting AVI, but also MP4, with padding or without padding.
+* Playblast+: Provide functionality in playblasting AVI and MP4, with padding or without padding.
 * iter++: Provide one click solution to save iterations of maya scene, as well as current playblast of animation.
-* render_cam+: One click create a camera called "render_cam"
+* render_cam+: One click create a camera from current view called "render_cam"
+* Graduator: Removes student version info from file.
+* Zoetrope: Background one click script no watermark batch renderer for Arnold.